Tha Last Meal: Commercial performance

-Tha Last Meal debuted at number nine on the US Billboard 200 chart, selling 397,000 copies in its first week, marking the highest debut of the week.
+Tha Last Meal debuted at number nine on the US Billboard 200, selling 397,000 copies in its first week, marking the highest debut of the week.
 It serves as Snoop Dogg's fifth consecutive top-ten album in the United States.
 In its second week, the album jumped to number five on the Billboard 200, selling 248,000 copies. in the third week, the album reached its peak position, reaching the number four in the Billboard 200, selling 164,000 copies.
 The album spent four consecutive weeks on the top-ten of the Billboard 200.
 It serves as Snoop's fifth consecutive album to debut at number one on the US Top R&B/Hip-Hop Albums and remained at top for four consecutive weeks.
 On February 26, 2001, Tha Last Meal was certified Platinum by the Recording Industry Association of America (RIAA) for selling over 1 million copies in the United States.
 In the year of 2001, the album it selling 1.27 million copies, ranking as the 68th best-selling album of the year.
-As of March 2008, the album sales 2.068 million copies in the United States, marking the third best-selling album by Snoop Dogg's in the country, behind Doggystyle (1993) and Da Game Is to Be Sold, Not to Be Told (1998).
+As of March 2008, the album sales 2.068 million copies in the United States, marking the fourth best-selling album by Snoop Dogg's in the country, behind Doggystyle (1993) and Da Game Is to Be Sold, Not to Be Told (1998) and Tha Doggfather (1996).